CFDScript/CFDScript/CONTRIBUTING.md

 ## Contributor License Agreement

-By contributing to this project, you agree to assign copyright of your contributions to the main author, amphiFlow.
+By contributing to this project, you agree to assign copyright of your contributions to the copyright holder, amphiFlow.
 This ensures that the project can maintain a consistent licensing structure and allows for effective management of the project under the GNU Affero General Public License (AGPL) version 3.

 ## Contribution Guidelines